tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 but it's quite big and forces you to use a Japanese to English dictionary instead of a Japanese to Japanese one.

+If you notice that the script fails to OCR certain images, try to zoom in or find a scan with a better resolution.
+Tesseract works poorly at low resolutions.

 Tags: guide